What is an entrepreneur?

 -

-open a bank account dedicated to your professional activity.
+open a bank account specifically for your business.

-What legal status should you choose to set up your business?
+Which legal status should you choose to create your company?

-The first step in setting up a business is to choose your legal status.
-The choice of legal form depends essentially on your project and the needs of your business.
-To make your choice, you need to consider a number of factors: the number of partners (single or multiple), the amount of share capital, the tax regime applicable to the manager, and so on.
+To start a business, you first need to choose your legal status.
+The choice of legal form mainly depends on your project and the needs of your business.
+To make your choice, you need to consider several factors: the number of partners (alone or with others), the amount of share capital, and the tax system applicable to the manager, etc.

-There are many forms of business start-up assistance, but they are often little-known to entrepreneurs wishing to develop their business.
-However, they can help you finance your project with ease.
+There are many business creation aids available, but entrepreneurs looking to grow their business are often unaware of them.
+However, they allow you to finance your project with ease.

 There are several options for financing your project: